Heisenberk/Heisenberk.github.io/_posts/2020-05-28-Profile-dump-memory.md

 ---
 layout: post
-title: Identify the correct profile with a memory dump
+title: Identify the correct profile with a memory dump (Volatility)
 ---

 This section explains how find the profile of a memory dump with Volatility.